Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

 Our recommendation: avoid isoxazoline-class preventatives for Aussies entirely and choose alternatives that do not carry this risk profile.

-of Aussies carry at least one copy of the MDR1 mutation — we treat all as affected
+~50%of Aussies may carry at least one copy of the MDR1 mutation

-Ticks don’t just bite any dog indiscriminately.
-Research and holistic practitioners consistently observe that dogs with strong immune terrain, low toxic burden, and a healthy microbiome are less attractive to parasites — and more resilient when exposure does happen.
+Ticks do not just bite any dog indiscriminately.
+Holistic practitioners consistently observe that dogs with strong immune terrain, low toxic burden, and a healthy microbiome tend to be more resilient when exposure does happen.

-Prevention isn’t just about repelling — it’s about building a dog that can handle exposure.
+Prevention is not just about repelling.
+It is about building a dog that can handle exposure.

 🥩